 This can be caused by an air lock.

-Remedy: Open the cabinet door and slightly loosen the barrel union to the pump, (apply this to whichever pump is not operating if you have a 2 or 3 pump system) this will allow the trapped air to escape.
+Remedy: Open the cabinet door and slightly loosen the top lug on the blue pump until you see a small amount of water escape, (apply this to whichever pump is not operating if you have a 2 or 3 pump system) this will allow the trapped air to escape.
+BE CAREFUL NOT TO FULLY REMOVE THIS LUG

 For further assistance, please contact your Dealer.